-Maturity at Length and Age
+Maturity at length and age

-Female maturity-at-length and age were determined for Gulf of Alaska Atka mackerel (McDermott and Lowe 1997).
-The maturity schedules are given in Table 17.4.
-The age-at-50% maturity is 3.6 years and length-at-50% maturity in the Gulf of Alaska is 38.2 cm.
-Cooper and McDermott (2010b) examined spatial and temporal variation in Atka mackerel female maturity-at-length and age.
+Female maturity-at-length and age were determined for GOA Atka mackerel (McDermott and Lowe 1997).
+The maturity schedules are given in Table 17.3.
+The age at 50% maturity is 3.6 years and length at 50% maturity in the GOA is 38.2 cm.
+Cooper et al. (2010) examined spatial and temporal variation in Atka mackerel female maturity-at-length and age.
 Maturity-at-length data varied significantly between different geographic areas and years, while maturity-at-age data failed to indicate differences and corroborated the age-at-50% maturity determined by McDermott and Lowe (1997).

-Selectivity at Age
+Selectivity at age

-The small amount of age data for Gulf of Alaska Atka mackerel show similar selectivity patterns as seen in the Aleutian Islands survey and fishery data.
+The small amount of age data for GOA Atka mackerel show similar selectivity patterns as seen in the AI survey and fishery data.
 The fishery data tend to show older fish than the survey samples.
-Recent age data from the GOA fisheries (2009 and 2010) and surveys (2009 and 2011) show a limited distribution of ages and the continued presence of the very strong 1999 year class.
+Recent age data from the GOA fisheries (2010-2013) and surveys (2009, 2011, and 2013) show a limited distribution of ages and the continued presence of the 2006 and 2007 year classes.